 In the article titled, "Lula and Bush, an Odd Pair," Sotero analyzes the recent rapprochement of the U.S.-Brazilian relationship and its implications.Download PDF (in Italian)

 Former Brazilian Ambassador to the United States Rubens Barbosa comments on Mercosul and predicts possible future directions for the bloc.
 Original in Portuguese and translated into English

 The Brazil Institute convened an invitation-only working group with leaders from prominent environmental and international organizations and the President of Unica, Eduardo Carvalho, to dispel myths and assess the challenges posed by the current and projected expansion of Brazilian sugarcane-ethanol production.
 Download File

-The Brazil Institute announces the launch of its 2006 Elections Website, dedicated to October's Presidential Elections.
+The Brazil Institute announces the launch of its new website, Portal to Brazil.